Teach Kids Manners: Show Them Politeness Matters

 Natural consequences can be powerful learning experiences, as they demonstrate the real-life implications of your child’s actions.
 Here are three examples of natural consequences related to not using good manners:

-Not being invited to a friend’s house: If your child fails to show respect and use good manners at a friend’s house, their friend’s parents may be hesitant to invite them back.
-This natural consequence teaches your child the importance of treating others with respect and using proper etiquette in social situations.
+Not being invited to a friend’s house: If your child fails to show respect at a friend’s house, their friend’s parents may hesitate to invite them back.
+They may decide not to extend another invitation.
+Your child must use good manners.

 Implementing Imposed Consequences